javajon/katacoda-solver/README.md

 # Solver Tool for Authoring O'Reilly Challenges

-`Solver` is a command-line interface ([CLI](https://en.wikipedia.org/wiki/Command-line_interface)) that helps authors create [O'Reilly Challenges](https://www.katacoda.community/challenges/challenges.html).
-The Solver utility helps authors organize the verifications, the myriad of hints, and provides an enhanced solutions mechanism for rapid testing.
-Solver is not required, but it can shorten your time for producing quality Challenges.
+_Solver_ is a command-line interface ([CLI](https://en.wikipedia.org/wiki/Command-line_interface)) that helps authors create [O'Reilly Challenges](https://www.katacoda.community/challenges/challenges.html). _Solver_ helps authors organize the verifications, the myriad of hints, and provides an enhanced solutions mechanism for rapid testing. _Solver_ is not required, but it can shorten your time for producing quality Challenges.

-The usage of the Solver utility for O'Reilly Challenge authors is detailed in the [Katacoda Documentation](https://www.katacoda.community/challenges/challenges-solver.html).
+The usage of _Solver_ for O'Reilly Challenge authors is detailed in the [Katacoda Documentation](https://www.katacoda.community/challenges/challenges-solver.html).

 The command line offers information on the commands via `solver --help`.